 Their track is a drum & bass cover version of the theme music from The Magnificent Seven originally written by Elmer Bernstein, featuring vocal contributions from Serbian DJ Fleka of Serbian radio station B92 recorded down a phone line.

 After the screening of Watch The K Foundation Burn A Million Quid in Manchester on September 5th the duo got asked whether they would ever make any more records which they promptly rejected.
-Unbeknownst to the audience, having just wrapped up their one-day recording session for the album the day prior, they gave this rather tongue-in-cheek answer.
+Having just wrapped up their one-day recording session for the album the day prior, they gave a rather tongue-in-cheek answer to a yet oblivious audience.

 JC: “Yeah, like a jungle novelty record with some strings on it or something.
 It would just be sad wouldn’t it?”Bill Drummond & Jimmy Cauty (from NME, 16 Sep 1995)